Mala Noche: Reception

 Rotten Tomatoes gives the film a rating of 96% from 25 reviews with the consensus: "Mala Noche is a raw and gritty portrait of desire, doomed romance, and rejection -- and marks debuting director Gus Van Sant as a filmmaker with a gratifyingly personal touch."

+Home media

+The film was released on DVD as part of the Criterion Collection on October 9, 2007.